Winter weather: what you need to know

 Why take notice: Fog (visibility less than 1000 m) can be a major hazard and inconvenience, particularly to aviation.
 Fog can stop landings and take offs and close airports, causing major disruptions to flight schedules.
 If you're out driving or bushwalking, reduced visibility of reference points in foggy conditions can make navigation difficult and increase the risk of accidents.

 When: Fog is more likely between May and September than over summer.
 It may form in the early evening and persist till midday or longer in fog-prone areas.

 How to stay safe: Since fog can be patchy, use the online mapping tool MetEye to visualise where fog is likely to occur over three-hour intervals in the next seven days.
 Drive to the conditions and use your car's lights if there is fog around.

 Want to know more?
-Read our fact sheet about fog for aviation services.
+Read our fog explainer.

 Image: Monthly fog frequency for selected airports.

 Cold air or water temperatures